Ideas for Tiny Flower Gardens

 Use a birdbath, fountain or piece of garden art as the focal point of a small flower garden.
 Plant a succession of plants so you'll have bloom all 4 seasons.

 Uncommon Container Gardens

 Do more than develop a little flower garden in a terracotta pot.
 Use unusual containers to set off the flowers.
 Just about anything can be made use of as a flower garden container if it has drainage holes and will hold soil.
-You can find lots of great examples of nymph at this bulbsandbeyond.com.
+You can find lots of great examples of amaryllis orange sovereign at this bulbsandbeyond.com.

 If you've ever been to the themed home entertainment parks you've probably seen the small landscapes producing mini gardens complete with homes.
 Do the same utilizing a bird house for the cottage.
 Plant infant tears (Helxinesoleirolii) which has small white flowers for the lawn around the cottage.
 A miniature increased bush (rosa) trimmed into a tree provides shade.
 Select tiny flowering plants such as sweet alyssum (Lobularia maritime) and lobelia (Lobelia erinus) for hedges.
 Another alternative is a spring bulb garden utilizing miniature daffodils (Narcissus pseudonarcissus), tulips (Tulipagesneriana) and Iris (Iris).
 Purchase pre-chilled bulbs or cool the bulbs for 8 weeks prior to growing in mild winter season locations.